hucancode/poker-simulator/README.md

 ### Hand evaluation

-I use some bit math to match a hand of cards to a specials pattern.
+I use some [bit math](https://en.wikipedia.org/wiki/Mask_(computing)) to match given hand of cards to a set of precomputed patterns.
 Then rank the hand accordingly.
-Check `src/lib/poker/special-hands.js` for pattern building algorithm.
+Kindly check `src/lib/poker/special-hands.js` for pattern building algorithm.
-Check `src/lib/poker/compare.js` for hands comparing/ranking algorithm.
+Kindly check `src/lib/poker/compare.js` for hands comparing/ranking algorithm.

 ### Combinations